Martial

 Life

-As a court poet, Martial was friends with many other high profile authors, including Juvenal, Pliny, and Silius Italicus, as well as dignitaries and important politicians.
-Despite this, he often writes of his poverty and continual desire to be accepted into higher social circles (even if only for a free dinner).
+Martial was born in Bilbilis (near the mod.
+Calatayud) in Hispania no later than 41 CE.
+He frequently complained about financial difficulties, though he did a small estate at Nomentum.
+He entered high society, so he claims, on account of his poetical talents.
+As poet active at the court of the emperors, Martial was friends with many other high profile authors, including Juvenal, Pliny the Younger, and Silius Italicus, as well as dignitaries and important politicians.
+Despite this, he still often writes of his poverty and continual desire to be accepted into higher social circles (even if only for a free dinner).

 Works

 Four works of Martial’s survive antiquity.
-His earliest work was the Liber de Spectaculis, epigrams composed in honor of the Colosseum opening, though as a set it was only published in 81 under Domitian.
+His earliest work is the Liber de Spectaculis, epigrams composed in honor of the Colosseum opening, though as a set it was only published in 81 under Domitian.

-Texts Online
+Martial Online

 Latin: PHI Latin Texts